olehmberg/winter/README.md

 Many web sites provide data in the form of HTML tables.
 Millions of such data tables have been extracted from the [CommonCrawl](http://commoncrawl.org/) web corpus by the [Web Data Commons](http://webdatacommons.org/webtables/) project [3].
 Data from these tables can be used to fill missing values in large cross-domain knowledge bases such as DBpedia [2].
 An example of how pre-defined building blocks from the WInte.r framework are combined into an advanced, use-case specific integration method is the T2K Match algorithm [1].
 The algorithm is optimized to match millions of Web tables against a central knowledge base describing millions of instances belonging to hundreds of different classes  (such a people or locations) [2].
 The full source code of the algorithm, which includes advanced matching methods that combine schema matching and identity resolution, is available in the [WInte.r T2K Match project](https://github.com/olehmberg/T2KMatch).

+**Preprocessing for large-scale Matching: Stitching Web Tables for Improving Matching Quality**

+Tables on web pages ("web tables") cover a diversity of topics and can be a source of information for different tasks such as knowledge base augmentation or the ad-hoc extension of datasets.
+However, to use this information, the tables must first be integrated, either with each other or into existing data sources.
+The challenges that matching methods for this purpose have to overcome are the high heterogeneity and the small size of the tables.
+To counter these problems, web tables from the same web site can be stitched before running any of the existing matching systems.
+This means that web tables are combined based on a schema mapping, which results in fewer and larger stitched tables [4].

 ## Contact

 If you have any questions, please refer to the [Wiki](../../wiki) and the [JavaDoc](https://olehmberg.github.io/winter/javadoc/) first.
 For further information contact oli [at] informatik [dot] uni-mannheim [dot] de